-This is a great caricature of Ziggy by the late and beloved cartoonist James Kemsley of Ginger Meggs fame and children's TV character Scooter.
-Ziggy and James were friends and worked together on cruise ships a number of times before James sadly passed away.
+This is a treasured caricature of Ziggy by the late beloved cartoonist James Kemsley of Ginger Meggs fame and children's TV character "Scooter".
+Ziggy and James were friends and worked together on cruise ships a number of times before James sadly passed away from motor neurone disease.

 One of the six nominations that Ziggy received for the 34th MO Awards in 2010.
 His peers nominated him in the categories of Instrumental or Vocal Instrumental Performer, One Man Performer Band, Two Man Performer Band and Three Man or More Performer Band for his group Flying High and Showband for his show, "The Other Three Amigos."